 After a whole day of travelling, we arrived at the school after sunset, were briefed on the 2 weeks ahead, and started to get to know each other within the team.
 It was at this point, for my team and I, that the reality of having arrived in Uganda started to set in, after many months of preparation and fundraising to make this all possible.

-Over the next 3 days, it was full steam ahead on work to build the playground, including several intensive hours of pickaxing, digging and cementing to create the foundation for the tyres and steel frames of the various equipment.
-It was certainly tiring, but undoubtedly worth the effort, knowing the impact it would have on so many lives.
+Over the next 3 days, it was full steam ahead on work to build the playground, including several intensive hours of pick-axing, digging and cementing to create the foundation for the tyres and steel frames of the various equipment.
+It was certainly tiring, but undoubtedly worth the effort, knowing the impact it was going to have on so many lives.

-Alongside this, the daily fruit breaks we had between working shifts were always looked forward to, as the fruit there was so delicious, whether it was mangoes, papayas, pineapples or watermelons.
-The main meals we had were also really nice, with a good variety of food, both familiar and more traditional foods we had not tried before, with banana-flavoured mashed potato being the most unique!
+Alongside this, the daily fruit breaks we had between shifts of working were always looked forward to, as the fruit there was so delicious, whether it was mangoes, papayas, pineapples or watermelons.
+The main meals we had were also really nice, with a good variety of food, both familiar and more traditional foods we hadn’t tried before, with banana-flavoured mashed potato being the most unique!

-By the end of the 1st week, the majority of the digging and cementing had been completed, and the playground was starting to take shape, it was also so special to see the children also help with the building due to their excitement.
+By the end of the 1st week, the majority of the digging and cementing, and the playground were starting to take shape, and it was also so special to see the children also help with the building due to their excitement.
 At this point, it was time for all of us to have our 3-day excursion weekend, in which I went kayaking in the grades 1-5 Nile Rapids!

 Also, this 3-day weekend acted as a fantastic opportunity to meet some of the other groups volunteering at different schools, who were equally as lovely as mine, and spend time getting to know them during the weekend.
-Finally, the food this weekend was incredible, as we could get such a wide variety of food any time we liked, which was needed in such a busy schedule!
+Finally, the food during this weekend was incredible, as we were able to get such a wide variety of food any time we liked, which was needed in such a busy schedule!

 Moving onto the 2nd week back at the school, the team and I continued to finish the remaining digging and cementing, and then once all the tyres had been positioned, I went about filling in all the holes.
 After this, all that was remaining was the painting, which was a team effort all around, to make the playground stunning with such vibrant colours.
 Eventually, the playground was complete and we were now ready for the Open Day!

-This was the most special day of the 2 weeks, as it consisted of several impressive dances from the children, speeches from the headteacher, mayor and religious figures, and also a teammate of mine and I both did a speech to the whole school to represent the volunteers.
+This was the most special day of the 2 weeks in my opinion, as it consisted of several impressive dances from the children, speeches from the headteacher, mayor and religious figures, and also a teammate of mine and I both did a speech to the whole school to represent the volunteers.
 After all these official proceedings, we all excitedly prepared for the cutting of the ribbon and opening of the playground…

 It was such a rewarding and satisfying moment to see the children swarm onto the playground and play on the different equipment for hours on end.
 It was so wonderful to get to know so many of the children, such as through football and netball games, and our ‘creative play’ sessions, where we made crowns, bracelets, paper chains and footballs made from banana skins.